 Self-aware leaders are continuously cognizant of both their emotional and physiological states.
 Therefore, they don’t let threats, foul mood, hunger, or headache decide how they respond to situations.
 They are not prone to impulsive reactions and tend to reflect before making decisions.

 Leaders with emotional intelligence do not let anxiety, fear, or anger influence their actions and decisions.
 In effect, when dealing with failure, they are clear-headed.
 They analyze the possible causes of failure instead of trying to pass on the blame.
 This magnetic attitude motivates team members, as it reassures them of the leader’s commitment to the team.

 According to Daniel Goleman, the author of “Working with Emotional Intelligence,” people with the capacity to self-regulate are not slaves to their impulses.
 They don’t have emotional outbursts.
 Instead, they respond to situations and come up with workable solutions.
 This is a useful competency to cultivate in order to maintain a fair ambiance at work.

 Strong Social Skills

 Effective leaders’ social skills don’t end with knowing how to “work a room.”
 They also know how to “read the pulse” of all the players, especially in sensitive situations.
 And they possess the emotional control needed to deliver negative feedback with sensitivity.
 To a large extent, this skill counteracts demotivation and resentment.

 Leading Yourself First

 For more information, including focused individual training on emotional intelligence, visit the new training on Emotional Intelligence from A Better Leader.
-The following video is a quick preview from this leadership lesson.
+The following video is a quick preview of this leadership lesson.
 If you’d like to learn more, head over to A Better Leader.
-We’d love to help you improve employee engagement, retention rates and employee satisfaction with strong, confident leaders in your workplace.
+We’d love to help you improve employee engagement, retention rates, and employee satisfaction with strong, confident leaders in your workplace.